1Birdo/BotnetGo/README.md

 # Golang Botnet focused on basic network stressing

 2024-09-20
-Last Botnet Source Release, trying to more to more alternative and better projects.
+Last Botnet Source Release, trying to do more alternative and better projects.

 ## Overview